Section 13 Lesson 1 | Verbs with similar meaning - Abriqqi.com - Spanish tutorial

 3. Where does Cristina go?

-4. The boys come from school
+4. The boys are coming from school

-5. Where do the boys come from?
+5. Where are the boys coming from?

 6. When will you come to my house?